 Where to stay in Valletta

-Valletta is extremely small in size, so inside the city walls (east of the City Gate) it doesn't matter much where you stay.
-The City Gate can be found by the picture 10 on the map below.
+Valletta’s extremely small, and it makes no difference where you accommodate inside the city walls (east of the City Gate).
+The City Gate is situated by the picture tag 10 on the map below.

-The ferry from Sliema to Valletta takes 15 minutes one way and adds a small cost to the trip, but the hotels in Sliema are cheaper than in Valletta, so the cost of ferry tickets is compensated by the lower room rates.
-A word of warning, at times there are long queues to the ferry and the ferry doesn't operate in heavy winds.
+The ferry from Sliema to Valletta takes 15 minutes one way and requires a small fee.
+However, hotels in Sliema are cheaper than in Valletta, which compensates for the costs of the ferry.
+Note, however, that there may be long queues to the ferry at times, and it doesn't operate in heavy winds.

 Things to do in Valletta

 Lascaris War Rooms